danforthcenter/plantcv/docs/visualize_pseudocolor.md

     - axes       - If False then the title, x-axis, and y-axis won't be displayed (default axes=True).
     - colorbar   - If False then the colorbar won't be displayed (default colorbar=True)
     - obj_padding    - if "auto" (default) and an obj is supplied, then the image is cropped to an extent 20% larger in each dimension than the object.
 A single integer is also accepted to define the padding in pixels.
+    - bad_mask   - If bad_mask is not none, but a binary mask indicating the location of user difined "bad" pixels, the function will plot the visualization of the input image with those "bad" pixels marked with the color define in "bad_color".
+    - bad_color  - The color that shows bad pixels in output visualization image, default: "red"

 - **Context:**
     - Used to pseudocolor any grayscale image to custom colormap